What is hypothyroidism?

 - Radioactive iodine treatment, or surgery, to correct hyperthyroidism or to treat thyroid cancer

-- Medicines such as lithium (used for certain mental disorders) and amiodarone (used to control particular heart problems)
+- Medicines such as lithium (used for certain mental health problems) and amiodarone (used for particular heart problems)

 - Some cough medicines containing large amounts of iodine can also interfere with the way the thyroid functions